-en days later they descended the mountains, arriving in a valley that would lead them to the west-land. a valley that would lead them to the wastelands.
+en days later they descended the mountains, arriving in a valley that would lead them to the wastelands.
 They traveled faster now, making much better time.
 They still had some distance to go, but if they maintained this pace, they could arrive at their destination within a week.